cahillathehun/Final_Year_Project/docs/proposal/proposal.md

 > Where did the ideas come from?

 The fact that we had completed an "Ant colony simulation" had inspired us to steer away from simple food/enemy based pathfinding to BOIDS.
-The learning that had resulted directly from working on the Ant Colony intruiged and highly interested both of us.
+The learning that had resulted directly from working on the Ant Colony intrigued and highly interested both of us.
 The pathfinding in the ant colony simulation was very basic and each ant only "thought" about it's own best interests, with BOIDS the emphasis is on large flocking behaviours.

 We originally found the idea to include the use of Boids in our project by looking at Marija Brezbadica's website, but as she will not be around in  the second semester she is unable to take on any final year projects.
+We then went to other lecturers and professors in the school of computing and found one who was interested and willing to take us on.

 ### Achievements

 > What functions will the project provide?
 Who will the users be?